 Non-compete agreements limit your ability to quit jobs and get raises.

 Would you want to know before quitting your current job if your new employer was going to ask you to sign a non-compete agreement?

-If your answer is, “Yes!” then add talking about non-compete agreements to your list of questions to ask before accepting a job offer.
+If your answer is, “Yes!” then add talking about them to your list of questions to ask before accepting a job offer.

 What Is a Non-Compete Agreement?

 According to Wikipedia, a non-compete is an agreement “under which one party…agrees not to enter into…competition against another party.”

 Historically, non-competes have been used to stop former employees from using knowledge or relationships gained at a previous job to benefit a competitor or start their own business.

 However, according to a recent series of New York Times stories, the use of non-competes has been “exploding,” and state laws about the agreements have been changing.

 Some states have increased employee protections; others have made it easier for employers to enforce non-competes.

 Who Signs Non-Compete Agreements?

-A recent study estimated that 18% of working Americans (at all levels of organizations) are currently subject to non-compete agreements.
+A recent study estimated that 18% of working Americans (at all levels of organizations) are currently subject to non-competes.

-That means roughly one of five working Americans, or about 30 million people, work under non-compete restrictions.
+That means roughly 1 of 5 working Americans, or about 30 million people, work under non-compete restrictions.